bodobraegger/GreenVVZ/README.md

  3. Set up this project to be served:
      - First of all, get a copy of this project on the server: `git clone https://github.com/bbodo/greenvvz.git`, to clone this repository into the folder `greenvvz`.
 Then `cd greenvvz` to navigate to the project directory.
      - With the virtualenv activated, use `pip install -r requirements.txt` to install all necessary packages to host the server.
-     - Once you have have a database user example: `dbuser` with password `dbuserpassword`, set up a database named `dbname`, and decided on a unique secret key `secret`, only known to you, and not saved in the repository, proceed to the next step.
+     - Once you have have a database user example: `dbuser` with password `dbuserpassword`, set up a database named `dbname`, and decided on a unique secret key `yoursecretkey`, only known to you, and not saved in the repository, proceed to the next step.
      - add the following lines to the `venv_greenvvz/bin/activate_this.py` file, to make sure the server has the necessary information:
      ```python
         os.environ["FLASK_ENV"]="development" # Comment line out for production!
         os.environ["DB_USER"]="dbuser"
         os.environ["DB_PASSWORD"]="dbuserpassword"
         os.environ["DB_NAME"]="dbname"
-        os.environ["SECRET_KEY"]="secret"
+        os.environ["SECRET_KEY"]="yoursecretkey"
      ```
  4. Set up the HTTP server to serve files using the Web Server Gateway Interface (WSGI) in your user/www directory.
 For this example, let's say your username is `USER`.
     - Put the application.wsgi file there, with the following contents(_the helpful techs at UZH did this for me_):